zabokaa/vina/README.md

 ## Objective

-- Hands-on learning JavaScript basics by building an interactive front-end application
+- Hands-on learning by building a full-stack web app
-- To offer a stimulating quiz experience that entertains online users
+- To offer a help for users to decide which bottle of wine to buy
-- Users visiting the site aim to engage in an online quiz to evaluate their general or specific knowledge about women's history in Germany
+- Creating a platform for wine lovers to share their recomendations as well as their experiences

 ## User Stories